Li / The ClingingFire Above, Fire Below

 TopNine

 The king uses him to march forth and chastise.
-Then it is best to kill the leaders, and take captive the followers.
+Then it is best to kill the leaders And take captive the followers.
 No blame.

 Small Image